Magnesium Citrate use while Breastfeeding

 Summary of Use during Lactation

 No information is available on the clinical use of magnesium citrate during breastfeeding.
 However, other magnesium salts have been studied.
 Intravenous magnesium sulfate increases milk magnesium concentrations only slightly.
 Oral absorption of magnesium by the infant is poor, so maternal magnesium citrate is not expected to affect the breastfed infant's serum magnesium.
-Magnesium citrate can be taken during breastfeeding and no special precautions are required.
+Magnesium citrate supplementation during pregnancy might delay the onset of lactation, but it can be taken during breastfeeding and no special precautions are required.

 Maternal Levels.
 Ten women with pre-eclampsia were given 4 grams of magnesium sulfate intravenously followed by 1 gram per hour until 24 hours after delivery.
 While the average serum magnesium was 35.5 mg/L in treated women compared to 18.2 mg/L in 5 untreated controls, colostrum magnesium levels at the time of discontinuation of the infusion was 64 mg/L in treated women and 48 mg/L in the controls.
 By 48 hours after discontinuation, colostrum magnesium levels were only slightly above control values and by 72 hours they were virtually identical to controls.